smartcontractkit/chainlink-local/README.md

 ### Learn more

-To view detailed documentation and more examples, visit [DOCUMENTATION.md](./DOCUMENTATION.md).
+To view detailed documentation and more examples, visit the [Chainlink Local Documentation](https://cll-devrel.gitbook.io/chainlink-local-documentation).

 > **Note**
 >